-The libraries are home to significant local art works and community art spaces.
+The libraries are home to significant local art works and community art exhibition spaces.

 The library is home to significant art works by local artists, including Hemi Sundgren, Ra Vincent, John Bevan Ford, Alan Wehipeihana and Shona Moller.